 Job descriptions are developed for each individual position and provide details of the positions major tasks and activities, business contacts and responsibilities as well as the positions selection criteria.

 Head Office positions have prescribed selection criteria which must be addressed.
 The selection criteria are made up of the attributes and skills that have been identified as requirements for the position in question.
 Addressing the selection criteria is an important part of your application as the selection committee will pick the person who best meets the advertised criteria.

 The selection criteria may be made up of a set of mandatory and job specific elements.
 The mandatory criteria will include the personal attributes and capabilities consistent with the APS Integrated Leadership System (see job description).
-If the position for which you are applying has specific health requirements, for example a period of Antarctic service which requires medical clearance, these will also be included as mandatory criteria.
+If the position for which you are applying has specific health requirements, these will also be included as mandatory criteria.
 Any prescribed qualifications will also be included as mandatory criteria.

 Most selections are based on finding the person who best meets the selection criteria overall, mandatory and job specific.
 This means that in order to be found suitable for the position you must satisfy the mandatory criteria.